-(Mark One) ☑ QUARTERLY REPORT PURSUA OF 1934 NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1 For the quarterly period ended June 30, 2021 l or ☐ TRANSITION REPORT PURSUA OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT F or the transition period from to Commission File Number: 001-12400 IN NCYTE CORPORATIO N xact name of registrant as specified in its charte Delaware (State or other jurisdiction of incorporation or organization) 94-3136539 (IRS Employer Identification No.) 1801 Augustine Cut-Off Wilmington, DE 19803 (Address of principal executive office ces) 19803 (Zip Code) (Re (302) 498-6700 egistrant's telephone number, including area co de) Secu rities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$.001 par value per share Trading Symbol(s) INCY Name of exchange on which registered The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) during the preceding 12 months (or for such shorter requirements for the past 90 days. \boxtimes Yes \square No ion 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has Regulation S-T (§ 232.405 of this chapter) during th files). \boxtimes Yes \square No 5 5 a File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such Indicate by check mark whether the registrant is a emerging growth company.
-See the definitions of company" in Rule 12b-2 of the Exchange Act. on-accelerated filer, a smaller reporting company, or an "smaller reporting company," and "emerging growth Large accelerated filer $oxtimes$ Accelerated filer \square Non-accelerated filer \Box Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check new or revised financial accounting standards provided e extended transition period for complying with any \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No The number of outstanding shares of the registrant e's Common Stock, \$.001 par value, was 220,83 35,269 as of July 27, 2021.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the quarterly period ended March 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Co mmission File Number: 001-12400 INC TE CORPORATION ame of registrant as specified in its charter) Delaware 94-3136539 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) , 1801 Augustine Cut-Off Wilmington, DE 19803 19803 (Address of principal executive offices) (Zip Code) (Registra (302) 498-6700 nt's telephone number, including area code) Securities re egistered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$.001 par value per share Trading Symbol(s) Name of exchange on which registered INCY The Nasdaq Stock Market LLC ed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 that the registrant was required to file such reports), and (2) has been subject to such filing • itted electronically every Interactive Data File required to be submitted pursuant to Rule 405 c eding 12 months (or for such shorter period that the registrant was required to submit suc · accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or a accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growt Large accelerated filer $oxtimes$ Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark new or revised financial accounting standards provided pursua if the registrant has elected not to use the extended transition period for complying with any ant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No

+The number of outstanding shares of the registrant's Common Stock, \$.001 par value, was 221,505,011 as of April 26, 2022.